 - Settings for mean categorical calculations.
 Settings for factor averages and excluding answers works the same as for imported variables.

 - Apply negative, neutral or positive settings for negative/positive shares chart type.

 This is where you select which existing variables should be included in your computed variable and how the calculations should be performed.
 The options available differ a bit depending on what variable type you are working with but the four main components are the same irrespective of the type selected.

 Here you select the variables to include in your calculations.

-Select one or several answers and click “Add to expression” to add them to your calculations.
+Select one or several answers and click “Add to the expression” to add them to your calculations.